mmachenry/whispering-willow/README.md

     source venv/bin/activate
     pip install pyaudio

+To get the latest code from Github to the RaspberryPi

+    cd /home/ivyblossom/src/whispering-willow
+    git pull origin main

 # Notes on current setup
 To get the project to work, boot the RaspberryPi, ensure that it's on a WiFi network.
 Currently it auto logs on to PGH's WiFi and Magneato's home